ceph/ceph/doc/cephfs/disaster-recovery-experts.rst

    You may rename the recovery metadata pool and file system at a future time.
    The ``--recover`` flag prevents any MDS from joining the new file system.

-Next, we will create the intial metadata for the fs:
+Next, we will create the initial metadata for the fs:

 ::